-Indeed, Toronto has been dubbed the Raccoon Capital of the World and for good reason: Thousands of raccoons call the city home.
-And while we share our city with them, that doesn’t mean we should share our home or backyard with them too.
+Indeed, Toronto has been dubbed the Raccoon Capital of the World and for good reason.
+Thousands of raccoons call the city home.
+While we share our city with them, that doesn’t mean we should share our home or backyard with them too.

 If you’re a Torontonian, you’ve probably come across one of these masked bandits around your home.
 You may have taken matters into your own hands and tried to trap raccoons yourself.

-But trapping raccoons isn’t only highly dangerous, they are notorious disease carriers but there are Ontario trapping regulations to abide to, which many raccoon vigilantes are unaware of.
+But trapping raccoons isn’t only highly dangerous because they are notorious disease carriers.
+Additionally, there are Ontario trapping regulations to abide to, which many raccoon vigilantes are unaware of.

 Live Trapping Raccoons